albertonoys/M5PORKCHOP/README.md

     READ THIS PART, SKID.

-    PORKCHOP is for AUTHORIZED SECURITY RESEARCH and EDUCATIONAL USE.
-    Period.
-Full stop.
-End of discussion.
+    PORKCHOP is for AUTHORIZED SECURITY RESEARCH and EDUCATIONAL USE. period. full stop. end of discussion.

-        * Your networks only.
-Or written permission.
+        * your networks only. or written permission.
 IN WRITING.
-        * Deauth attacks are ILLEGAL in most places.
-Surprise!
+        * deauth attacks are ILLEGAL in most places. surprise!
-        * Wardriving legality varies.
-Google your jurisdiction.
+        * wardriving legality varies. google your jurisdiction.
         * BLE spam is a dick move even if technically legal
-        * Authors assume ZERO LIABILITY.
-Not our problem.
+        * authors assume ZERO LIABILITY. not our problem.
-        * If you get caught, you never heard of us
+        * if you get caught, you never heard of us

-    The law doesn't care that it's "just research" when you're sitting in a police station explaining why you were parked outside a bank with a directional antenna.
+    the law doesn't care that it's "just research" when you're sitting in a police station explaining why you were parked outside a bank with a directional antenna.

-    Your neighbor's WiFi password is not your WiFi password.
-Your neighbor's streaming services are not your streaming services.
+    your neighbor's WiFi password is not your WiFi password. your neighbor's streaming services are not your streaming services.
-    "But I only wanted to test..." is not a legal defense.
+    "but I only wanted to test..." is not a legal defense.

-    We made a cute ASCII pig that hunts WiFi.
-We did not make a magic immunity talisman against federal telecommunications laws.
-The pig can't testify on your behalf.
-The pig will not visit you in prison.
+    we made a cute ASCII pig that hunts WiFi. we did not make a magic immunity talisman against federal telecommunications laws. the pig can't testify on your behalf. the pig will not visit you in prison.

-    Don't be stupid.
-Don't be evil.
-Don't make us regret publishing this.
+    don't be stupid. don't be evil. don't make us regret publishing this.

 --[ 11 - Greetz

-    Respect to those who came before:
+    respect to those who came before:

         * evilsocket & pwnagotchi - you started this madness
         * M5Stack - cheap hardware, expensive possibilities
         * Edge Impulse - ML for the rest of us
-        * The ESP32 underground - keeping embedded hacking alive
+        * the ESP32 underground - keeping embedded hacking alive
         * Phrack Magazine - the OG zine we're poorly imitating
         * Binrev, 2600, and the scene that won't die
-        * You - for scrolling past the legal section
+        * you - for scrolling past the legal section

-    Special shoutout to the Cardputer-ADV + LoRa testing crew:
+    special shoutout to the Cardputer-ADV + LoRa testing crew:

         * littlemixy - sacrificed hardware to my broken RX/TX pin configs
         * BansheeBacklash - emotional support through the GPIO nightmare

-    These absolute units stuck around while we debugged pin 13 vs 15 shenanigans on hardware they bought with real money.
-Their themes are immortalized in the firmware.
-Heroes don't always wear capes, sometimes they just have too many ESP32s.
+    these absolute units stuck around while we debugged pin 13 vs 15 shenanigans on hardware they bought with real money. their themes are immortalized in the firmware. heroes don't always wear capes, sometimes they just have too many ESP32s.

-    "The WiFi is free if you're brave enough."
+    "the WiFi is free if you're brave enough."

-    Stay paranoid.
-Stay curious.
-Stay out of trouble (mostly).
+    stay paranoid. stay curious. stay out of trouble (mostly).

 --[ 12 - Credits

-    Developed by: 0ct0
+    developed by: 0ct0
-    Team size: 1
+    team size: 1
-    Pronoun of choice: "we"
+    pronoun of choice: "we"

-    There is no team.
-There never was a team.
+    there is no team. there never was a team.
-    "We" is aspirational.
-"We" is the dream.
+    "we" is aspirational. "we" is the dream.
-    "We" is what you say when you want to sound like a legitimate operation and not just some guy debugging frame injection at 3am while the pig judges silently from the display.
+    "we" is what you say when you want to sound like a legitimate operation and not just some guy debugging frame injection at 3am while the pig judges silently from the display.

-    Contributors welcome.
-The pig needs friends.
+    contributors welcome. the pig needs friends.
-    The pig's creator needs therapy.
+    the pig's creator needs therapy.
-    Both are accepting pull requests.
+    both are accepting pull requests.

 --[ 13 - Support The Pig

-    This project runs on:
+    this project runs on:
-        * Mass quantities of caffeine
+        * mass quantities of caffeine
-        * Sleep deprivation
+        * sleep deprivation
-        * The faint hope someone finds this useful
+        * the faint hope someone finds this useful

-    If PORKCHOP saved you from buying a Flipper, cracked a handshake that made you smile, or just entertained you for five minutes - consider funding the next 3am debug session:
+    if PORKCHOP saved you from buying a Flipper, cracked a handshake that made you smile, or just entertained you for five minutes - consider funding the next 3am debug session:

         https://buymeacoffee.com/0ct0

-    Your coffee becomes my code.
+    your coffee becomes my code.
-    My code becomes everyone's pig.
+    my code becomes everyone's pig.
-    Circle of life.
-Hakuna matata.
-Oink.
+    circle of life. hakuna matata. oink.

-    (Not required.
-Never expected.
-Always appreciated.
+    (not required. never expected. always appreciated.
-     The pig oinks louder for supporters.)
+     the pig oinks louder for supporters.)

 OINK!
 OINK!